shea-brown/cmdmount/README.md

 A different spin on openpilot magnetic mounts, inspired by [Tunder Mag Mount](https://github.com/Tundergit/mag-mount-fast)

 ## This is a WIP!!!
 Subject to change
+Also, NOTE - My version is the **60mm version**, I have not printed the 80mm version but it is there if anybody wants it.

 ![Current Product](https://i.imgur.com/jF9zcHw.jpg)